 The Government of Chile (GoCh) will implement the project through National Implementation Agency (NIE) the Chilean International Cooperation Agency (AGCI).
-Executing entities for the project are the Ministry of the Environment through its Secretariat for the Environment, and the Ministry of Agriculture (MINAGRI) through its Secretariat for Agriculture, its Regional Ministerial Secretariat for O'Higgins (SEREMI VI) and those agencies reporting to the Agricultural Policies and Studies Office (ODEPA), the Agriculture Research Institute (INIA), the Institute for Agricultural Development (INDAP) - in particular through its Local Development Programme (PRODESAL), carried out in coordination with the municipalities, the Agricultural and Livestock Service (SAG), the Technical Advisory Service (SAT) and the National Unit for Agricultural Emergencies and Agroclimatic Risk Management (UNEA).
+Executing entities for the project are the Ministry of the Environment through its Secretariat for the Environment, and the Ministerial Secretariat for O'Higgins (SEREMI VI) and those agencies reporting to the Agricultural Policies and Studies Office (ODEPA), the Agriculture Research Institute (INIA), the Institute for Agricultural Development (INDAP) - in particular through its Local Development Programme (PRODESAL), carried out in coordination with the municipalities, the Agricultural and Livestock Service (SAG), the Technical Advisory Service (SAT) and the National Unit for Agricultural Emergencies and Agroclimatic Risk Management (UNEA).